Find and bid on auctions from 50+ marketplaces. Thousands of liquidation auctions. Hundreds of product categories. All lot sizes and conditions.

 Customer returned grocery items may sound a little strange, but it happens!
 And in most cases, it’s usually due to buyer’s remorse or purchasing the wrong item.
 Customer returned goods include unopened or open items, meaning the retail package may be opened or damaged but the internal contents are still intact.

-Another popular condition found in the grocery liquidation is shelf pulls.
+Another popular condition found in grocery liquidation is shelf pulls.
 Whether it’s 30 days or six months before the manufacturer’s sell-by date, retailers pull this inventory off their primary shelves and move it into the secondary market.

 Buying liquidated grocery items offers the potential for larger profit margins than purchasing goods through a wholesaler.
 And in the grocery industry where margins are usually thin, by purchasing liquidation grocery, B-Stock buyers have the added advantage of larger margins.